schakravaram/GiphyApp/README.md

 ------------------
 1. Install [Node.JS](https://nodejs.org/dist/v4.2.4/node-v4.2.4-x64.msi)
 2. Download and extract the files to any of the folder
-3. Open command prompt and cd(change directory) to the folder where the files were extracted
+3. Open command prompt and type cd(change directory) to the folder where the files were extracted
 4. Type `npm install` and hit enter it will then take couple of mins to install all the node pkg dependencies
 5. Once all the dependencies are installed just type in `gulp` it will take care of running `bower`, `browserify`, `pipe`, `uglify` actions and will open up the application automatically with in the browser